 - 30 credit hours of dissertation

-- Successful completion of a written qualification examination is required for advancement to candidacy.
+- Successful completion of a written qualification examination

-- Successful completion of an oral presentation of the Dissertation Proposal.
+- Successful completion of an oral presentation of the dissertation proposal

-- Successful completion of an oral comprehensive defense of the Doctoral dissertation.
+- Successful completion of an oral comprehensive defense of the doctoral dissertation

-- One or more articles of original work based on the dissertation research should be submitted for publication in an appropriate peer-reviewed journal, approved by the Doctoral Committee (DC).
+- One or more articles of original work based on the dissertation research should be submitted for publication in an appropriate peer-reviewed journal, approved by the Doctoral Committee (DC)

 Courses numbered 700 or above in the Electrical Engineering and Math courses are designed as PhD courses.
 Other courses may be accepted as PhD courses with the approval of the PhD advisor and chair of the EECE Department